lkuich/JHJ/README.md

 </script>
 ```

 JHJ also supports basic templating, so you can re-use app components.
-In your `src/index.html` file:
+For example, in your `src/index.html` file, you can pull in `src/app.html` like this:

 ```html
 <body>